C2SP/C2SP/BLAKE3.md

 ### 4.2.
 Chunk Processing

 BLAKE3's chunk processing divides the BLAKE3 input into 1024-byte
 chunks, which will be leaves of a binary tree.
-The maximum total input length is 2<sup>64</sup> - 1 bytes.
 If the input byte length is not a multiple of 1024, the last chunk is short.
 The last chunk is empty if and only if the input is empty.

 Chunks are divided into 64-byte blocks.
 If the input byte length is not a multiple of 64, the last block is short.
 The last block is